How Annie recovered with yoga for complex PTSD

+But back to the research on PTSD.
 Dr Bessel has studied the imprint left on the mind, brain and body as result of suffering an event or series of traumatic events.

 Dr Bessel has worked with Annie, and tells some of her story.
 He is a practising psychiatrist, and is a serious yoga practitioner.
-He uses yoga in many of his treatments.

 The beauty of a yoga practice is that you learn how to approach sensation calmly and not run away when it all gets too much.

 Everything that has ever happened to us is stored as memories in our body.

 Slowly as a result of yoga postures and breath meditation we start to unlock the memories.
 In doing so we discover feelings of anger, sadness, fear, happiness.

 Yoga helps give you the courage to just keep practising, and work it through.